DiSPA: Differential Substructure-Pathway Attention for Drug Response Prediction: Methods

 \subsection{Dataset}

-We integrated the preprocessed GDSC benchmark dataset \citep{shen2023systematic} with curated pathway information from the Kyoto Encyclopedia of Genes and Genomes (KEGG) \citep{kanehisa2000kegg} to enable pathway--level modeling of drug response.
-The GDSC dataset provides gene expression profiles for 966 cancer cell lines, along with corresponding $IC_{50}$ measurements and annotations for 282 small--molecule drugs, including drug names and SMILES representations.
-KEGG pathway definitions and gene–pathway mappings were used to associate drug target genes with their relevant biological pathways.
-After harmonizing gene identifiers and filtering for consistency across data sources, the final dataset comprises 965 cell lines and 270 drugs, yielding a total of 224,078 drug–cell line response samples, with 1,692 genes mapped to 94 KEGG pathways.
-This integration yields a biologically structured dataset that supports pathway--aware modeling of drug–cell interactions.
+We integrated the preprocessed GDSC benchmark dataset \citep{shen2023systematic} with curated pathway information from the Kyoto Encyclopedia of Genes and Genomes (KEGG) \citep{kanehisa2000kegg} to enable pathway-level modeling of drug response.
+The GDSC dataset provides gene expression profiles for 966 cancer cell lines, along with corresponding $IC_{50}$ measurements and annotations for 282 small-molecule drugs, including drug names and SMILES representations.
+KEGG pathway definitions and gene-pathway mappings were used to associate drug-target genes with their relevant biological pathways.
+After harmonizing gene identifiers and filtering for consistency across data sources, the final dataset comprises 965 cell lines and 270 drugs, yielding a total of 224,078 drug-cell line response samples, with 1,692 genes mapped to 94 KEGG pathways.
+Detailed pathway-level mapping information, including pathway IDs, KEGG pathways, gene counts, and mapped genes, is provided in Table~\ref{stab:pathway_gene_mapping}.
+This integration results in a biologically structured dataset that supports pathway-aware modeling of drug-cell interactions.
 Data sources and preprocessing details are provided in Approaches~\ref{sapp:data_availability} and ~\ref{sapp:data_preprocessing}.